jazenwong/wong-blog/_posts/essay/2023-03-02-micromanaging.markdown

 But the second you need to do something that has to scale, micromanaging will almost always lead to failure.
 It just so happens that most end up having to manage processes and work that need to scale, which is where micromanaging becomes ineffective.
 Also, people generally don't like being micromanaged.
 This combination is what gives micromanaging a bad reputation.

 The follow up thought here is, if there are situations where micromanaging is effective, how can one do it in such a way that it doesn't hurt morale?

+---
+[1] One of my favorite sayins is that there are many ways to win.